MarineRoboticsGroup/moos_formation_path/README.md

 ##############################################################################
 # FILE:        moos-ivp-extend/README
-# DATE:        2014/01/02
+# DATE:        2021/8/24
-# DESCRIPTION: Contains important information regarding the moos-ivp-extend
+# DESCRIPTION: Contains important information regarding the moos_formation_path
 #              repository.
 ##############################################################################

 #=============================================================================
 # Introduction
 #=============================================================================
-The moos-ivp-extend repository contains examples for extending the MOOS-IvP Autonomy system.
+This repository contains examples for extending the MOOS-IvP Autonomy system.
 This includes a MOOS application and an IvP behavior.